 Find medical bill errors.

 Below you will find some of the best tips to follow in order to discover medical billing errors.
-A number of studies show that the majority of bills that consumers need to pay will have some type of overcharge or error on them.
-Find information, suggestions, and tips, all of which can help people improve their understanding of medical and hospital bills.
+A number of studies show that the majority of healthcare as well as insurance bills that consumers need to pay will have some type of overcharge or error on them.
+Find information, suggestions, and tips, all of which can help people improve their understanding of medical as well as hospital bills.

 The first, and probably most important step to follow, is you need to ask for an itemized billing statement of all your charges.
 In order for this process to work you need to have that level of detail.
-All hospitals, doctors, and other health - care providers will provide you with, upon request, an itemized hospital or medical bill that will detail the charges for all the individual procedures, tests, supplies, medications, and services.
+All hospitals, doctors, insurance companies, and other healthcare providers will provide you with, upon request, an itemized hospital or medical bill that will detail the charges for all the individual procedures, tests, supplies, medications, and services.

 Closely review your medical bills for services, medications, or anything else that was never received.
 In other words, make sure that you received every treatment, service, and medication that you were billed for.
 Throughout the course of your hospital or doctor visit, you need to keep a log of your treatments received, or if you can't do this, then ask a friend or family member to this while you are in the hospital.

-Be on the lookout for duplicate billing.
+Be on the lookout for duplicate billing, which is maybe the most common type of error.
 Ensure you have not been charged twice for the same medical service, supply, or prescription drugs.

 Understand the terminology.
 An outside resource can help.
 For how to help decipher the coding on your medical bill, you may want to use a third party website.
 Try www.online-medical-dictionary .org, which is a free medical dictionary.
 If you need information about a laboratory test or procedure and why it was needed for your treatment, go to www.labtestsonline.org.

+The process and terminology is very complicated.
+You may need help.
 Another option is to look into whether a medical bill advocate can help.
 They will review your bills and only charge you a percent of any savings they find.
-More on medical bill advocates.
+More information medical bill advocates.

 Another not so well known tip to find a medical billing error is to compare the explanation of benefits provided with the billing statements you received.
 Then be sure to cross-check the health insurance company's explanation of benefits statements with those itemized bills that you received from the doctors and hospital.